STANDARD TERMS AND CONDITIONS

 In these terms:

-claim means, in relation to a party, a demand, claim, action or proceeding made or brought by or against the party, however arising (including in contract or negligence) and whether present, unascertained, immediate, future or contingent;
+claim means, in relation to a party, a demand, claim, action or proceeding made or brought by or against the party, however arising (including in contract, negligence or statute) and whether present, unascertained, immediate, future, or contingent.

 contract means any contract for a supply from us to you;